 Teodorin Obiang is the son and heir to the president of Equatorial Guinea — Africa’s longest-serving president (38 years and counting).
 He is also the country’s vice-president, waiting to inherit the throne from his ageing father.

 While he waits, the 48-year-old Obiang Jr has been living a life of luxury, spending hundreds of millions of dollars on fast cars, fancy houses and all the other accoutrements of the ultrarich.

 He owns a 76m luxury yacht, the Ebony Shine, which was impounded by Dutch authorities in December 2016.
-Ebony Ice, which is even longer.
+No matter: Obiang Jr owns a second luxury yacht, the Ebony Ice, which is even longer.
 The pair together are worth $250-million.

 To put this in perspective: about three-quarters of the population of Equatorial Guinea lives below the poverty line of $1.90 per day.